crypticwisdom/Javascript/README.md

   - explore extensions and settings.

 - Find help:
-  - Use MDN (The official javascript documentation,Mozilla Development Network.
+  - Use MDN (The official javascript documentation, Mozilla Development Network.
   - Learn how to Google (Seriously).
   - Ask proper questions, help others.
   - Trial & error.

 - debug your code.
+  - Read and utilize error messages.
+  - Use console.log() to gain insights into your code (flow).
+  - Use the (Chrome) debugging tools.
+  - Use your I.D.E debugging capabilities.

 # __NOTES__